boomyville/boomyville/README.md

 # Doing things Boomarian
 This is a repository of all my projects past and present.
+I have a keen interest in game and web development.
+I am currently on a journey to transition from Optometry to IT.

 ## [Triuoomy](https://boomyville.itch.io/triuoomy)
 A match 3 game with a Tetris twist.
 Created with gdscript in the Godot game engine.
 There is an upgrade system where players can gain new skills